 It was commented that an NNPF might not only deinterlace content that is known to be interlaced, but might involve detecting whether the content is interlaced.

-On NNPF cascades, alternatives, etc.
+On NNPF cascades, alternatives, etc. (the BoG and the contributions themselves suggested these are not for v3 consideration, as further study seemed necessary and late addition of new features seems undesirable)

 Add support of NNPF cascades and alternatives as follows: (JVET-AE0052)